-Best practices for zonal shifts in Route 53 ARC - Amazon Route 53 Application Recovery Controller
+Best practices for zonal shifts in ARC - Amazon Application Recovery Controller (ARC)

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-We recommend the following best practices for using zonal shifts for multi-AZ recovery in Route 53 ARC.
-Zonal shifts typically remove capacity from a live application, so it's important to be careful when you use them in production.
+We recommend the following best practices for using zonal shifts for multi-AZ recovery in ARC.

 Topics